-Mr. Claude Généreux is Executive Vice-President of Power Corporation and Power Financial and has been Chair of the Human Resources Committees of the Corporation, Great-West, London Life and Canada Life since May, 2016, Great-West Financial since July, 2016, Putnam since June, 2016, and Great-West Lifeco., IG Wealth Management and Mackenzie Inc. since May, 2016.
-Prior to joining Power Corporation and Power Financial, Mr. Généreux spent 28 years at McKinsey where he held various leadership positions, including, Senior Partner on the Global Partner Evaluation and Election Committee.
+Mr. Claude Généreux is Executive Vice-President of Power Corporation and Power Financial and has been Chair of the Human Resources Committees of the Corporation and Canada Life since May, 2016, Putnam since June, 2016, and Great-West Lifeco., IG Wealth Management and Mackenzie Inc. since May, 2016.
+Prior to joining Power Corporation and Power Financial, Mr. Généreux spent 28 years at McKinsey where he held various leadership positions, including, Senior Partner on the Global Partner Evaluation and Election Committees.
 He also led global advanced degree recruiting for more than five years and contributed to developing, in partnership with INSEAD, a global mini MBA training program for all non-MBA recruits.
 He also serves on the human resources committee of McGill University.

-Mr. R. Jeffrey Orr is the President and Chief Executive Officer of Power Financial and is a member of the Human Resources Committee of the Corporation, IG Wealth Management and Mackenzie Inc. since August 2005.
-From August 2005 up until May 2016, Mr. Orr served as the Chair of the Human Resources Committee of the Corporation, IG Wealth Management and Mackenzie Inc. Mr. Orr has also been a member of the human resources committees of Great-West Financial since June 2005.
-Great-West Lifeco.
-Great-West Life.
-London Life, Canada Life Financial Corporation and Canada Life since May 2006, The Canada Life Insurance Company of Canada since November 2007 and Putnam since January 2008.
+Mr. R. Jeffrey Orr is the President and Chief Executive Officer of Power Corporation and Power Financial and is a member of the Human Resources Committee of the Corporation, IG Wealth Management and Mackenzie Inc. since August 2005.
+From August 2005 up until May 2016, Mr. Orr served as the Chair of the Human Resources Committee of the Corporation, IG Wealth Management and Mackenzie Inc. Mr. Orr has also been a member of the human resources committees of Empower Retirement since June 2005, Great-West Lifeco and Canada Life since May 2006 and Putnam since January 2008.
 Mr. Orr previously sat on the compensation committee of Investment Planning Counsel Inc. from July 2005 to May 2011.
-He has over 35 years of experience in the financial services industry and has held a number of senior executive positions within this sector, including his present position with Power Financial, President and Chief Executive Officer of the Corporation from May 2001 to May 2005, Chairman and Chief Executive Officer of BMO Nesbitt Burns Inc. and Vice-Chairman.
-Investment Banking Group, Bank of Montreal from May 1999 to April 2001, and various other senior executive positions with BMO Nesbitt Burns Inc. or its predecessors from 1985 to 1999.
+He has over 35 years of experience in the financial services industry and has held a number of senior executive positions within this sector, including his present position with Power Corporation, President and Chief Executive Officer of the Corporation from May 2001 to May 2005, Chairman and Chief Executive Officer of BMO Nesbitt Burns Inc. and Vice-Chairman, Investment Banking Group, Bank of Montreal from May 1999 to April 2001, and various other senior executive positions with BMO Nesbitt Burns Inc. or its predecessors from 1985 to 1999.